 The larger macroeconomic environment has resulted and will continue to result in significant economic disruptions to the Company's business.
-Economic uncertainty, resulting in part from the coronavirus pandemic, limited new vehicle inventories, rising vehicle costs and the automotive chip shortage, have affected our business, operations and financial results as reflected in the decline in revenues experienced in previous quarters.
-While our revenues increased in the three months ended March 31, 2024, we may not sustain such increases and may experience negative effects on our results of operations, financial condition and cash flows in the future due to numerous uncertainties.
-OEMs have been forced to cut production because of supply-chain disruption and the global automotive semiconductor chip shortage.
+Economic uncertainty, resulting in part from the coronavirus pandemic, limited new vehicle inventories, rising vehicle costs and the automotive chip shortage, has affected our business, operations and financial results as reflected in the decline in revenues experienced in previous quarters.
+While our revenues increased during the six months ended June 30, 2024, we may not sustain such increases and may experience negative effects on our results of operations, financial condition and cash flows in the future due to numerous uncertainties.
+In late June, CDK Global ("CDK") experienced a cybersecurity incident and suspended several key systems, which negatively impacted the operations and profitability of many of our dealer customers.
+Before that, OEMs had been forced to cut production because of supply-chain disruption and the global automotive semiconductor chip shortage.
 The ensuing automobile inventory shortage resulted in significant unmet demand, with automotive dealers seeing some incoming new car shipments presold.
-At the same time, wider economic inflation led to the Federal Reserve raising interest rates, which along with the expectation that interest rates will remain high for the foreseeable future will continue to impact the U.S. economy.
+At the same time, wider economic inflation led to the Federal Reserve raising interest rates, which along with the expectation that interest rates will remain relatively high for the foreseeable future, will continue to impact the U.S. economy.
 Domestically, consumers are concerned about inflation and although employment remains strong, a possible recession stemming from tighter monetary policy is also negatively weighing on consumer sentiment and spending.
 The resumption of student loan payments in the second half of 2023 and higher interest rates could also reduce consumer demand.
 Dealers may also respond to higher interest rates by reducing the amount of inventory purchased due to higher financing costs.
 Inventory shortages along with pressure on consumer demand may impact the decision of our current network of Certified Dealers and OEMs to cancel or pause our services and product offerings and could discourage new dealers and OEMs from joining our network.
 Refer to Part II, Item 1A, Risk Factors, for additional disclosures of risks related to the macroeconomic climate, the lingering effects of the coronavirus pandemic, the global automotive semiconductor chip shortage, inflation and interest rates.